Post on 25th November 2019

 We mentioned how long it takes for the Siberian Larch to grow – this slow growth also gives the tree plenty of time to really pack itself full of the resins it naturally produces.
 Combining these extracts with the density of the wood, this powerful combo creates a high resistance to decay and rot, making it more difficult for decaying organisms to penetrate the wood.
 With a lifespan of over 50 years, Siberian Larch is known to be one of the most durable and toughest softwoods available with that natural strength and resilience as part of its structure.

 The last thing you want is to take your time choosing the perfect timber for your fence or decking, only to have insects endorsing your choice too.
 Some wood types make the perfect home for our native bugs but luckily Siberian Larch isn’t one of them.
-All of those resins that it’s jam packed with, have antiseptic properties and naturally repel bugs and pests which we usually have to look out for.
-The added beauty of this is that the resins are part of the wood which make all of it a very unappealing home, rather than just a repellant coating which could wear off or be penetrated.
+All of those resins that it’s jam-packed with, have antiseptic properties and naturally repel bugs and pests which we usually have to look out for.
+The added beauty of this is that the resins are part of the wood which make all of it a very unappealing home, rather than just a repellant coating that could wear off or be penetrated.

 In such an environmentally conscious world now, we are all far more mindful of the impact of our buying decisions.
 You can relax here though, as the natural growth rate of Siberian Larch means it grows at more than five times the rate at which it is being harvested.
 As one example of how Siberian Larch is produced, the Russian Boreal Forest spans 2.7 billion acres – far larger than the Amazon Forest at 800 million acres – and the Larch growing here accounts for nearly 38% of that.
 Knowing that for every tree felled, the equivalent of five more are planted in its place, gives us and our customers peace of mind over the sustainability of choosing Siberian Larch.